 I haven’t always liked being a minimalist.
-I didn’t understand what it was and to me it meant that you must be either poor or homeless if you are doing it.
+I didn’t understand what it was.
+To me it seemed that you must be either poor or really in love with camping if you are doing it.
 You must own less than 100 things and travel to Europe with only a backpack?

-The thought of that would just make me of think of two things: homeless and having to rewear your dirty underwear.
+The thought of it would just make me of think of two things: a stark cold home and having to rewear your dirty underwear.

 We all also have our defining life stories.
-One of mine is that the reason why I try and change my clothes a lot and not always wear the same outfits it’s because someone made fun of me in high school once for wearing the same outfit two days in a row to school.
+One of mine is that the reason why I try and change my clothes a lot and not always wear the same outfits, is because someone made fun of me in high school once for wearing the same outfit two days in a row to school.

-It wasn’t until recently that I started reading minimalism and I fell in love with it.
+It wasn’t until recently that I started reading about minimalism lifestyle tips and I fell in love with it.

 I am not obsessed about it.
 I am not a 100% true minimalist.
 I like variety still and different things.
 I like the principles that stand behind minimalism, though.

 It started this past year.
 David and I started to feel that we were heading exactly where the world would expect us to head.